Farming

 • What will my retirement pension be?

-• Legal
+• Legal:

-• Or even landscaping :
+• Or even Aesthetic/Landscaping:

 • How can I make a prospective buyer want to take over my farm?

 How long does it take to sell a farm?
-This is one of the questions that all sellers ask themselves.
+This is one of the questions all sellers ask themselves.

 Finding a buyer